matsievskiysv/vimish-fold/README.md

 ## Usage

-First of all, you need to create global key bindings for most important
+First of all, create global key bindings for most important functions:
-functions:

 * `vimish-fold` creates folds;
 * `vimish-fold-delete` deletes folds.

 When point is inside of a fold you can toggle it with <kbd>C-`</kbd>, so usually you don't need to bind toggling functions.

-Minimal code creating the keybindings looks like this:
+Minimal code creating the keybindings might look like this:

 ```emacs-lisp
 (global-set-key (kbd "<menu> v f") #'vimish-fold)